 Off peak hours: 5

-After the recent price changes, British Gas has slipped back behind Octopus, despite having cheaper off peak rates and the standing charge.
-This is wiped out in our example by the higher peak rate, which add up to an extra £46 a year in my example.
+After the recent price changes, British Gas has slipped back behind Octopus Go, despite having cheaper off peak rates and the standing charge.
+This is wiped out in our example by the higher peak rate, which adds up to an extra £84 a year in my example.

-However, you get an extra hour of cheap charging every night, with the off peak rate running from 00:00 to 05:00 compared to Octopus’ 00.30 to 04.30.
+The new Octopus rates introduced on July 1st 2024 also wipe out BG's extra hour of cheap charging advantage, although it's off peak times from 00:00 to 05:00 compared to Octopus’ 00.30 to 05.30 may suit some users more.
 The company is also currently offering half price electricity every Sunday from 11am to 4pm - that’s not as cheap as the overnight rates but is still a welcome bonus if you have a busy week of driving ahead or have got back from a longer weekend trip.

-We’d offer one word of caution though – British Gas gets very lowly scores in customer service charts.
+Annoyingly the company has added a £100 exit fee too - something which wasn't there on the previous tariff.
+We’d offer another word of caution too – British Gas gets very lowly scores in customer service charts.
 If the overall saving is fractional, you may decide its worth a few quid extra to go with a company that answers the phone.

 3. Octopus Go